 Slava Raškaj was born into an upper-class family in the rural area of Ozalj, in the then-Austro-Hungarian Empire.
 Deaf since birth, she felt excluded from the world in which spoken words have too big an importance in communication.
 She first saw her mother and older sister drawing and painting, and soon it would become her way of expressing herself and overcoming loneliness.

 Thanks to her fairly privileged background, she went to a specialized school for deaf children in Vienna, where she also got the opportunity to learn and practice drawing.
 After coming back to her hometown, a local teacher spotted her talent.
 Soon after, she would go to Zagreb for further education.

 The Kupa River near Ozalj is one of Raškaj’s earliest preserved works and she made it when she was around 13 years of age.
-The colors and style already show her strong affiliation to the principles of Impressionism.
+The colors and style already show her strong affiliation with the principles of Impressionism.
 Aside from going to Vienna for primary education, Raškaj traveled to Venice and Paris.

 The lack of support and opportunities for her to overcome negative thoughts and isolation in silence is considered one of the factors of her mental illness – depression.
 In 1900, at the age of 23, she started showing symptoms of clinical depression.
 Soon after, she was admitted to the psychiatric hospital where she spent the last years of her life.
 She was rarely able to paint and never able to finish any work during these times.
 Slava Raškaj died of tuberculosis in 1906, aged only 29.

 One can easily conclude that the story of Slava Raškaj’s artistic career is a big what-if that intrigues all art historians who come across her work.